sahariarsagor/oop/README.md

 ## Chapter 02 (Conditional & Ternary Operator):
 1. Write a Java program to find maximum and minimum among three numbers using conditional/ternary operator.
+2. Write a Java program to check whether a number is even or odd